Tighten Up Your eCommerce Security with Dynamic CVV

 Even if a fraudster is sniffing the merchant’s internet traffic, or has installed a keylogger on the cardholder’s device, dynamic CVV numbers will only be good for a few days or hours before becoming useless.

-Visa’s embrace of dCVV2 should be painless enough for merchants, who only stand to benefit from the widespread use of protocols that minimize ecommerce fraud.
+Visa’s embrace of dCVV2 should be completely painless merchants, who only stand to benefit from the widespread use of protocols that minimize eCommerce fraud.
 It requires no change in procedure on the merchant’s end; dCVV2 data is captured and processed in the exact same way as existing CVV2 data.

-The use of dCVV2 is unlikely to have any effect on chargebacks other than to help merchants avoid them by screening out true fraud transactions.
+The impact of dCVV2 on chargebacks is to help merchants avoid them by screening out true fraud transactions.
 References to CVV2 in the Visa Rules have been updated to include dCVV2, and there is no change to the dispute process whether dynamic or static CVV numbers are used.

 At times, dealing with online fraud can feel like participating in an arms race.
 Every time merchants, card networks, and cybersecurity companies come together to devise new solutions to detect and prevent fraud, the fraudsters shift their tactics and find new vulnerabilities to attack.
 It may feel discouraging when you’re stuck cleaning up the financial mess fraudsters leave behind, but don’t despair—every time you implement a new and effective anti-fraud solution, you’re permanently shutting down some of their attack vectors and making it that much harder for them to target you in the future.

-Dynamic CVV2 is just one of many anti-fraud tools that merchants have to consider as they develop their comprehensive defenses against fraud and chargebacks.
+Dynamic CVV2 is just one of many anti-fraud solutions that merchants should be aware of as they develop comprehensive defenses against fraud and chargebacks.
 Every merchant’s situation is different, and the right combination of tools and methods for one merchant may be less effective for another.
 Careful analysis of your chargeback data can help reveal the right choices for your business.